thegymnasium/seemingly-seamless/slides-core-requirements.md

 ### Core requirements

 Notes:
-- for what we ended up calling Gymnasium v3
+- for what we ended up calling Gymnasium v3 - implementing modern open edx
+- V2 was Hawthorn

 ------